tmoreton/trckfi/outstatic/content/posts/how-to-achieve-financial-organization.md

 ### 2\.
 Create a Monthly Budget

 [Budgeting](/blog/budgeting-made-easy) is your financial GPS, guiding you toward your goals.
 Start by listing your monthly cash flow (income sources and expenses).
-There are plenty of budgeting apps available online, while [Trckfi](/) doesn't offer budgeting - the app can automatically categorize your spending, making this process painless for you.
+There are plenty of budgeting apps available online, while Trckfi doesn't offer budgeting - the app can **automatically categorize your spending**, making this process painless for you.
+Learn more [Here!](/pricing)

 Remember to allocate a portion of your income to savings and investments. **Pay yourself first!**